by Ralph Cinque, Richard Hooke and Jim Fetzer

 Jim Fetzer, a former Marine Corps officer, is McKnight Professor Emeritus at the University of Minnesota Duluth and a columnist for Veterans Today, where his most recent studies of the assassination of JFK can be found.

-Posted by Jim Fetzer on Feb 26 2013, With 0 Reads, Filed under Editor, Politics.
+Posted by Jim Fetzer on February 26, 2013, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.